Glebsin/daily-challenge-widget/README.md

 Todo:
 1. make theme customizing
 2. make other statistic popup at hover
-3. give the ability to switch the number of days to best streak or current streak or total participation
+3. give the ability to switch the number of days to best streak or current streak or total participation (now its only total participation)
 4. make right colors for all number of days

 <sub>727</sub>